Alpucap/Alpucap/README.md

 # 💫 About Me:
 I am an Informatics Engineering student at Universitas Tarumanagara and have worked as a lecturer assistant, specializing in guiding students through Java-based data structures.
 I possess strong skills in problem-solving, creative thinking, leadership, and teamwork.
-Passionate about UI/UX design, web development, and app development, I am eager to leverage my expertise to make meaningful contributions.
+Passionate about UI/UX design, web and mobile development, and also data science, I am eager to leverage my expertise to make meaningful contributions.
 With a deep enthusiasm for technology and design, I am committed to advancing technological innovation and progress on a global scale.

 ## 🌐 Socials: